jdgillespie91/dot-infrastructure/README.rst

 infrastructure
 ==============

-This repository contains code relevant to the infrastructure that powers `my personal website`__.
+This repository details how the infrastructure that powers `my personal website`__ can be built.

 .. _jakegillespie: https://jakegillespie.me/